About the School of Medicine

 The University of Nevada School of Medicine operates an independent, multispecialty statewide physician practice group.
 Its mission is to provide the highest quality care to patients and teach the physicians of tomorrow.
 The multispecialty practice offers Patient Care Center offices and physicians located throughout the state, including Las Vegas, Henderson, Reno and rural communities.

-Under the Office of the Dean are the following Administrative Departments:
+Under the Office of the Dean are the following Administrative Services:

 - Development and Alumni Relations